Mastering Your OB Clinical Rotation: Essential Tips for CRNA Students

 How Do You Deal with Imposter Syndrome?

 Feeling like you don’t belong?
 Join the club.
-Remind yourself that you’re there to learn; every mistake is a step toward mastery.
+Remind yourself that you’re there to learn. every mistake is a step toward mastery.
+If you ever wonder about the rewards down the road, the Salary lesson gives a realistic look at what you can expect as a CRNA.

-How Can You Embrace the Challenges of Your OB Clinical Rotation?
+How Can You Ace Your OB Clinical Rotation?